MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 - FamiliarLockout: Boolean value that will be “True” if the “BadPwdCountFamiliar” > ExtranetLockoutThreshold.
 - UnknownLockout: Boolean value that will be “True” if the “BadPwdCountUnknown” > ExtranetLockoutThreshold.
 - FamiliarIPs: maximum of 20 IPs that are familiar to the user.
 When this is exceeded the oldest IP in the list will be removed.

-<br><br>
-- Set-ADFSAccountActivity
+**Set-ADFSAccountActivity**

 Adds new familiar locations.
 The familiar IP list has a maximum of 20 entries, if this is exceeded, the oldest IP in the list will be removed.

 `Set-ADFSAccountActivity user@contoso.com -AdditionalFamiliarIps “1.2.3.4”`

-- Reset-ADFSAccountLockout
+**Reset-ADFSAccountLockout**

 Resets the lockout counter for a user account for each Familiar location (badPwdCountFamiliar) or Unfamiliar Location counters (badPwdCountUnfamiliar).
 By resetting a counter, the “FamiliarLockout” or “UnfamiliarLockout” value will update, as the reset counter will be less than the threshold.

-  `Reset-ADFSAccountLockout user@contoso.com -Location Familiar`<br>
+`Reset-ADFSAccountLockout user@contoso.com -Location Familiar`

 `Reset-ADFSAccountLockout user@contoso.com -Location Unknown`

 ## Event Logging & User Activity Information for AD FS Extranet Lockout